Meet Our Clergy

 In October 2012, Rabbi Miller was elected to serve as the national Chair of the Association of Reform Zionists of America (ARZA) and represented a membership of nearly 25,000 Zionists in Reform Congregations throughout the United States.

-He varied activities include Chair of the National Rabbinic Cabinet of the Jewish Federations of North America.
-He is a member on the Board of Trustees of the Union for Reform Judaism.
-URJ Commission on Synagogue Management and URJ Commission on Synagogue Music.
+His varied activities include Chair of the National Rabbinic Cabinet of the Jewish Federations of North America.
+He is a member of the Board of Trustees of the Union for Reform Judaism.
+URJ Commission on Synagogue Management and the URJ Commission on Synagogue Music.